StrangeBeeCorp/docs/docs/flow/installation/docker.md

     ```

     * The `[!]` warning about `orchestrator/secret/thehive-api-key` is expected at this point: the key is provisioned at [step 5](#step-5-provision-thehive-api-key).
-    * With custom certificates provided at [step 2](#optional-step-2-provide-custom-tls-certificates), the two certificate lines read `Using custom certificates found in ./certificates.` instead.
+    * With custom certificates provided at [step 2](#optional-step-2-provide-custom-tls-certificates), the two certificate lines are replaced by a single `Using custom certificates found in ./certificates.` line.
     * A line starting with `/!\` is an error: the script stops, and running it again after fixing the cause is safe.

 ## Step 4: Deploy or upgrade TheHive